-The accounting policies adopted are consistent with those of the previous financial year, except for the adoption of new standards effective as at January 1, 2020.
+The accounting policies adopted are consistent with those of the previous financial year, except for the adoption of new standards effective as at January 1, 2022.
 The Manila Branch has not early adopted any standard, interpretation or amendment that has been issued but is not yet effective.

-The adoption of these new standards did not have an impact on the financial statements of the Manila Branch:
+Unless otherwise indicated, adoption of these new standards did not have an impact on the financial statements of the Manila Branch.